Yonle/kotak_pajangan/README.md

 docker start pajangan  # or
 podman start pajangan
 ```

+**note**: if you enabled vnc before, you could connect now to localhost:5900 with your vnc viewer

 now watch cpu temp go 📈 while browser screams at rtmp. perfect.